DIAAS vs. PDCAAS – Protein Quality Explained

 Both systems rate the quality of protein sources and help interpret biological value & usability.

-Concept & System Placement
+Concept and System Placement

 Short take Protein quality describes how efficiently a source provides indispensable amino acids and how well they’re digested/absorbed.